AhmedAbdelazizSeif/Odoo-Incremental-Data-Fetcher/INDEX.md

 # 📚 Documentation Index

-Welcome to the Odoo ETL Project documentation!
+Welcome to the Odoo Incremental Data Fetcher documentation!
 This index will guide you through all available documentation.

 ## 🚀 Getting Started